Old version

 The

-class cannot directly access the fields it inherits fromAnimal
+Catclass cannot directly access the fields it inherits fromAnimal.
+Why not? -

 The subclass constructor typically calls the superclass constructor to initialize the inherited fields.
 Write a constructor for the